comsee-research/compote/README.md

 COMPOTE also provides two applications to run stats evaluation on the optimized poses optained with a constant step linear translation along the _z_-axis:
  * `linear_evaluation` gives the absolute errors (mean + std) and the relative errors (mean + std) of translation of the optimized poses,
  * `linear_raytrix_evaluation` takes `.xyz` pointcloud obtained by _Raytrix_ calibration software and gives the absolute errors (mean + std) and the relative errors (mean + std) of translation.

+### Blur Proportionality Coefficient Calibration

+`blurcalib` runs the calibration of the blur proportionality coefficient `kappa` linking the spread parameter of the PSF with the blur radius.
+It updates the internal parameters with the optimized value of `kappa`.

+**Requirements**: computed _internal parameters_, features and images.

 Datasets
 ========